Audio and Recording Technology BSc modules

 Advanced Digital Signal Processing

 builds on your previous exploration of software solutions for digital signal processing of music and audio signals.
-You will devise and plan a comprehensive project, which will include filter design, digital waveguides and physical modeling, autocorrelation functions, and advanced signal analysis.
+You will devise and plan a comprehensive project, which will include filter design, digital waveguides and physical modelling, autocorrelation functions, and advanced signal analysis.

 Audio Mastering and Application